prakveer/EKF_SLAM/README.md

 </p>

 `key`
-* The vehicle is shown as a triangle.
+* The vehicle is shown as a triangle
 * The rays represent lidar measurements
-* The green cross represents tree landmarks.
+* The green cross represents tree landmarks
 * The blue elipse represents their covariance

 ## Execution